 • Smoked Paprika

-You’ll also add water to get to the right texture for dredging our cauliflower steaks in.
-This combo is super flavorful and also works well as an easy salad dressing.
+You’ll also add water to get the right texture for dredging our cauliflower steaks.
+This combo is super flavorful and works well as an easy salad dressing.

-I love making this tahini sauce in my KitchenAid Cordless Food Chopper – it does quick and easy work of it!
-However, you can also just whisk it up by hand.
+I love making this tahini sauce in my KitchenAid Cordless Food Chopper—it makes quick and easy work of it!
+However, you can also whisk it up by hand.
 I recommend grating the garlic with a microplane if you choose to whisk it up.

 What should I serve with?

 I love serving these Tahini Cauliflower Steaks with basmati rice and lightly dressed arugula and then adding an extra drizzle of the tahini sauce we made right on top of everything.
 It makes for a super hearty and filling meal.
-If you wanted to add extra protein, mixing cooked lentils into the rice would be a great way to do that for a super hearty and filling meal.
+If you wanted to add extra protein, mixing cooked lentils into the rice would be a great way to make a hearty and filling meal.

 But really, be creative!
 Any kind of grains and greens would make for a good pairing here.
 These can also serve as a side to your main dish!

-I also used the leftovers in some fabulous ways, my favorite being tucked into a vegan grilled cheese sandwich.
-If you’re skeptical of cauliflower in a grilled cheese: don’t be.
-It’s a game changer.
+I also used the leftovers in fabulous ways, my favorite being tucked into a vegan grilled cheese sandwich.
+If you’re skeptical of cauliflower in a grilled cheese, don’t be.
+It’s a game-changer.

-I hope you fall as in love with these Vegan Tahini Cauliflower Steaks as much as my family and I did!
+I hope you love these Vegan Tahini Cauliflower Steaks as much as my family and I did!

-Enjoy, and if you do, please leave a review below letting me know how you liked it.
-I love to hear from you!
+Enjoy, and if you do, please leave a review below, letting me know how you liked it.
+I’d love to hear from you!

 Print